etkitech/etkitech.github.io/docs/index.md

 # <a name="about" href="#projects"> Our projects ‍</a>

-## <a name="forum" href="https://etki.discourse.group">💬 etki Forum</a>
+## <a name="discord" href="https://forms.gle/biPQf7t5wmYvajpr6">💬 etki Discord</a>

-etki Forum is an open online platform for Turkish speaking technology professionals abroad, enabling a job posting plaform and to exchange about all things career and life abroad.
+[etki Discord Server](#) is a discussion platform for Turkish-speaking technology professionals in Europe, enabling a job posting platform and to exchange about all things career and life abroad.

-We are using the forum as a space converging all our career development and communication efforts into one place.
-Our job posts, official announcements, projects, workshops and business related events are being announced through the involvement of our forum.
+We are using our Discord server as a space converging all our career development and communication efforts into one place.
+Our job posts, official announcements, projects, workshops and business-related events are being announced through the involvement of our server.

-In our forum we are welcoming Turkish speaking technologists from all countries and specialities in the fields of technology and STEM (Science Technology Engineering Mathematics), where we meet, discuss and exchange value.
+We are welcoming Turkish-speaking technologists from Europe and specialities in the fields of technology and STEM (Science Technology Engineering Mathematics), where we meet, discuss and exchange value.

-Most of our communication on etki Forum is happening in Turkish language, but we also have an English-only category where topics can be discussed in English language for enabling a communication interface.
 <br>

-<a href="https://forms.gle/tUnV8e3FtAmoATu27" target="_blank"><i class="fa fa-commenting-o fa-lg" id="special"> </i> &nbsp;Join our forum (Pre-launch registration)</a>
+<a href="https://forms.gle/biPQf7t5wmYvajpr6" target="_blank"><i class="fa-brands fa-discord fa-lg" id="special"> </i> &nbsp;Join our Discord server </a>

 <br>

 ----

-## <a name="forum" href="#etki_JS">‍💻 etki_JS Remote Code Camp</a>
+## <a name="etki_JS" href="#etki_JS">‍💻 etki_JS Remote Code Camp</a>

 etki_JS Remote Code Camp is an online program to study, learn and dive deep into modern web development, which is organized by etki Tech Network community together with [ThoughtWorks](https://www.thoughtworks.com) and [University of Helsinki](https://www.helsinki.fi/en).